Global warming is a fact.

 In either case, we have to understand that we deal with an extremely complex system, consisting of a variety of components, properties, and processes.
 Taking the time constant into perspective, measures put in action today may show its effects, positive or negative, only after years, decades, or even centuries.
 It may be difficult, even impossible, to correct future detrimental effects caused by wrong decisions made today.

 Under these conditions, decision makers of today carry a tremendous and unprecedented responsibility for humankind on Earth.
 Science is obliged to make available and understandable the knowledge that is necessary to make the correct decisions.
 Thus, scientists as well carry responsibility for the future of humanity.

-To tackle the current Earth System crises we aim to
+To tackle the current Earth system crises we aim to

-generate and provide scientific knowledge and cross-cutting expertise
+generate and provide scientific knowledge and cross-cutting expertise on

 - Climate and Energy